cloudbank/3SS/README.md

 ## Building

-This app was built with Android Studio which uses the gradle build system.
+This lib was built with Android Studio which uses the gradle build system.

 ## Acknowledgements